renzeiron/remont/README.md

 # remont
-A site for an office renovation contractor.
+Site for an office renovation contractor.
 Built with Gulp, Sass, Jquery and Bootstrap.
 Repository is a bit messy.